drshahizan/software-engineering/materials/module5/readme.md

 Requirements modeling is critical to the success of a software project as it helps ensure that the software system meets the needs of its users and stakeholders.
 It also helps to prevent costly rework by identifying issues early in the development cycle.

+System modeling in software engineering refers to the process of creating abstract representations of a software system that help stakeholders understand its behavior, structure, and interactions.
+System models can be used to communicate requirements, design decisions, and trade-offs among project team members, customers, and other stakeholders.
+System modeling is an iterative process that involves several stages, including:

+1. Requirements analysis: During this stage, the requirements of the software system are analyzed and documented.
+This may include identifying the functional and non-functional requirements, constraints, assumptions, and dependencies.

+2. Design: During this stage, the high-level design of the system is created, including the architecture, components, interfaces, and interactions.
+System modeling techniques such as block diagrams, data flow diagrams, and sequence diagrams may be used to represent the design.

+3. Implementation: During this stage, the design is implemented in code, and the software system is tested to ensure that it meets the requirements.

+4. Maintenance: After the software system is deployed, it requires ongoing maintenance and updates to address bugs, security issues, and changes in requirements.

+## System modeling in software engineering
+There are several benefits of using system modeling in software engineering, including:

+1. Better communication: System models provide a visual representation of the software system, which can help stakeholders better understand its behavior, structure, and interactions.
+This can lead to more effective communication among project team members, customers, and other stakeholders.

+2. Improved quality: System models can help identify potential issues and inconsistencies in the software system design before implementation.
+This can help reduce errors and improve the overall quality of the software system.

+3. Increased efficiency: System models can help identify opportunities for optimization and improvement in the software system design.
+This can lead to more efficient software systems that are easier to maintain and update over time.

+Overall, system modeling is an essential activity in software engineering that can help ensure that software systems meet the needs of stakeholders and are developed efficiently and effectively.

 | No | Part | Description |
 | --- | --- | --- |